 Soft dentures might be an option for you if you have a shrunken jaw bone.
 The soft material makes them fit better than hard palate dentures, though it also deteriorates more quickly and needs to be replaced more often.

 The best option for you may be to go to overdentures with dental implants.
-The surgically implanted root forms will slow or halt the bone loss.
+The surgically implanted root forms will halt the bone loss.
 Click here to read more about overdentures with dental implants.